lavanya-g5/CodeEvaluation/README.md

 4. Return true if the given non-negative number is a multiple of 3 or a multiple of 5.
 Use % operator.

-5.Given 2 Strings, append them together and return the result.
+5. Given 2 Strings, append them together and return the result.